sgoldenlab/simba/README.md

 - Extensive annotations are not required
 - The pipeline is flexible and can be used to create and validate classifiers for different behaviors and environments

-SimBA currently does not support analysis of video recordings of multiple similarly coat-colored animals, and is vslided using videos filmed from above at 90 degree angle.
+SimBA currently does not support analysis of video recordings of multiple similarly coat-colored animals, and is vaidated using videos filmed from above at 90° angle.
 However we and others are working hard on getting multi-animal tracking of similarly coat colored animals and multiple recording angles supported! :muscle:

 ![](https://github.com/sgoldenlab/tkinter_test/blob/master/images/4videos.gif)